T2 – Adaptation

 The second source of feedback is more reliable because people usually mistake what they want with how they want to be judged based on their desires.

-In a more general sense, you have to pay attention to two different things:
+In a more general sense, you need to pay attention to two different things:

 - What people need